of the Annunziata

 The Annunziata, itself, goes back to the early 1300s and has always been, in one form or another, an orphanage.
 By the mid 1600s, it was a full-fledged home, church, hospital, and school for such children.
 In the 1750s, under Charles III, the entire premises were completely remodeled by a team of architects that included Ferdinando Fuga, who built the giant Royal Hospice for the Poor, and Luigi Vanvitelli.
 The façade of the church is by Vanvitelli, as is the dome.
 The church interior is highly ornamental and includes works, for example, by Giuseppe Sanmartino, the sculptor of the famed Veiled Christ within the Sansevero Chapel in Naples.

-raised by the Annunziata, surviving the staggering
+children raised by the Annunziata, surviving the

 called "children of the Madonna" and, in a sense, there

-attached to them a certain aura of privilege—as if
+attached to them a certain aura of privilege—as if they